gradle/gradle/design-docs/build-initialisation.md

 From the command-line:

 1. User downloads and installs a Gradle distribution.
-2. User runs `gradle initGradleBuild` from the root directory of the source tree.
+2. User runs `gradle setupBuild` from the root directory of the source tree.
 3. User runs the appropriate build comparison task from the root directory.
 4. User modifies Gradle build, if required, directed by the build comparison report.